infoatgodreams/GoDreams-Repository/Volume 4/Reference Reading/Governments & UN/Guidelines for Institutional Childcare, Ethiopia.md

         * The counsellor should follow-up the vocational development of trainees attending vocational training monthly.
         * The counsellor should prepare a quarterly report on the vocational development of children attending vocational training and submit the same to the administration of the childcare institution.
         * A childcare institution shall provide the necessary support to beneficiaries who complete vocational training in securing employment opportunities.
-    * **Play and Recreation: **A childcare institution shall make the necessary play and recreational materials available to the children.
+    * **Play and Recreation**: A childcare institution shall make the necessary play and recreational materials available to the children.
     * **Guidance and Counselling**
         * A childcare institution shall provide guidance and counselling service to the children.
 Guidance and Counselling service in a childcare institution shall include:
             * educational guidance